-Figure 1: Spring levels of Shannon's Diversity Index, Simpson's Diversity Index, abundance, richness, and evenness.
-Turnover, however, did not show any difference between the two seasons.
+MERGE With Fig 3 or cutFigure 1: Spring levels of Shannon's Diversity Index, Simpson's Diversity Index, abundance, richness, and evenness for the avian community at Mojave National Preserve.
+GOOD but why not facet census instead and use color or fill to show microhabitat - ie shrub,open, cacti

-Figure 2: 80% of variance is explained by six principle components in spring, whereas in summer, 80% is explained by only two principle components.
+Figure 2: explain figure not stats here.

 Figure 3: Mesohabitats, regardless of season and number of mesohabitat levels showed no significant differences in bird association.
 However, analyses on bird behaviors showed territorial/mating behaviors were significantly higher than cleaning behaviors.
 Between A) species abundance, B) trophic guild abundance, and C) migration class abundance analyses, behavior was consistently the only model that showed significant differences.

+Cut veg and non-veg

+Flip facet and fill by census and micro./

+This plot is also redundant to fig 1.

 Figure 4: The mesohabitat a bird associated with had significant impact on the behavior that bird was exhibiting.
 When delineating mesohabitat into A) three levels, we found that mesohabitats that were not shrub or cacti positively influenced active movement but negatively influenced territorial/mating behaviors.
 This information was recontextualized when mesohabitat was broaden into B) two levels, where we then found vegetative mesohabitats had a negative influence on active movement and a positive influence on territorial/mating behaviors and for non-vegetative mesohabitats, the opposite was true: non-vegetative mesohabitat positively influenced active movement but restricted territorial/mating behaviors.

+Like fig a - NICE!

 References: